Difference Between Katakana and Hiragana

 Due to this, most people use this for artistic purposes.

-Regardless, the Katakana syllabary is generally used for phonetic notations.
+Regardless, the Katakana syllabary is used for phonetic notations.
 This means that it is used to teach how a word should be pronounced.
 Especially those of foreign languages.

 There is always a lot of confusion when scientific words, foods and company names are derived from other languages.
 In such a situation, Katakana proves to be helpful.